-After learning all of this, does a keratin treatment seem a bit too extreme for your taste?
+After learning all of this, does a keratin hair treatment seem a bit too extreme for your taste?
 No problem—there are plenty of other ways to get straight locks.
 For starters, you can always use your handy hair straightener.
 Just remember, before you reach for your flat iron, be sure to use a heat protectant, such as the L'Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray.
 Once you’ve finished styling and straightening, use a few spritzes of hairspray to help lock your look into place.
-We love the L'Oréal Paris Elnett Precious Oil Satin Hairspray, with is formulated with argan oil and gives strands a beautiful shine.
+We love the L'Oréal Paris Elnett Precious Oil Satin Hairspray, which is formulated with argan oil and gives strands a beautiful shine.

-Need a refresher on how to use a flat iron?
+Next up: Need a refresher on how to use a flat iron?
 We’ve got you covered!
 Here’s How to Straighten Your Hair with a Flat Iron, and once you’ve mastered that, here’s How to Curl Your Hair with a Flat Iron.

 Sign up for the latest beauty news, product samples and coupons

 Now you’ll be the first to hear about our latest beauty news, product samples and coupons and so much more.
 You’ll hear from us soon.